-It Was A Beautiful Dream will be on view at the Ogden Museum of Southern Art in New Orleans, Louisiana from March 12 – April 5, 2015 in an exhibition of works selected by Deborah Willis, Artist and Chair of Photography & Imaging at Tisch School of the Arts at New York University and Carol McCusker, Curator of Photography at Harn Museum of Art in Gainesville, Florida.
-From May 13 – 28, it will be view at the University of Central Florida Art Gallery.
+It Was A Beautiful Dream will be on view at the Ogden Museum of Southern Art in New Orleans, Louisiana from March 12 – April 5, 2015 in the SPE Combined Caucus Exhibition, featuring works selected by Deborah Willis, Artist and Chair of Photography & Imaging at the Tisch School of the Arts at New York University and Carol McCusker, Curator of Photography at the Harn Museum of Art in Gainesville, Florida.
+From May 13 – 28, it will be on view at the University of Central Florida Art Gallery.

 I can still see the butchered women and children lying heaped and scattered all along the crooked gulch as plain as when I saw them with eyes still young.
 And I can see that something else died there in the bloody mud, and was buried in the blizzard.
 A people’s dream died there.
 It was a beautiful dream.

 – Heȟka Spa (Black Elk), Oglala Sioux leader, 1932, from his oral testimony of the Wounded Knee Massacre on December 29, 1890.

 On the morning of December 29, 1890, near Wounded Knee Creek on the Lakota Pine Ridge Indian Reservation, the U.S. 7th Cavalry Regiment surrounded and entered an encampment of the Lakota.
 In an attempt to disarm them, a scuffle broke out and indiscriminate gunfire erupted, resulting in least 90 warriors and approximately 200 women and children of the Lakota being killed and 51 wounded.
 Thirty-one soldiers of the 7th Cavalry also died, and 39 were wounded.